JavaScript avatar library

 INFO

-We provide a large number of avatar styles from different artists.
-The avatar styles are licensed under different licenses that the artists can choose themselves.
-For a quick overview we have created an license overview for you.
+We provide a large number of avatar styles from different creators.
+The avatar styles are licensed under different licenses that the creators can choose themselves.
+For a quick overview we have created a license overview for you.

 Deterministic avatars